Styles and Prices

 Simple vector illustrations

-In practice, this is the drawing style that I use most often.
-I make simplified vector images, which still show accurate colours of plants and animals while leaving out most details.
+In practice, this is the drawing style I use most frequently.
+I create simplified vector images that accurately represent the colors of plants and animals while omitting most details.

-This drawing style is a compromise in order to work faster.
-Depending on the subject and the amount of research that I do as a reference, I can make a number of such drawings on a single day.
+This approach strikes a balance between speed and precision.
+Depending on the subject and the extent of research I conduct for reference, I can produce several of these drawings in a single day.

 Vector illustrations of two sturgeon species, meant for an identification key.